containers/containertoolbx.org/doc.md

 #### Label

-Images that fulfill these requirements MUST have the `com.github.containers.toolbox="true"` label to be fully recognized by Toolbx.
+Images SHOULD have the `com.github.containers.toolbox="true"` label, if they fulfill these requirements.

 This can be achieved through a Containerfile:
 ```conf